maheshalli28/maheshalli28/README.md

- 👋 Hey there I am Alli Mahesh welcome to my Git Profile
+ - 👋 Hey there, I 'm Alli Mahesh welcome to my Git Profile

-- 👀 I’m interested in Fullstack Development and Machine Learning
+-  👀 I’m interested in Fullstack Development
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+-  👨‍💻 Explore more about me at my portfolio : https://maheshalli28.github.io/Portfolio/
 -  📫 How to reach me maheshalli2305@gmail.com
-- 😄 Pronouns: He
+-  😄 Pronouns: He/Him
 -  ⚡ Fun fact:  I am an excellent cook